michaelmangelsdorf/myth/spec.md

 The interrupt service subroutine once it returns resumes execution at the point in code where the interrupt occurred.

+You can manually set BUSY by executing TRAP 0.
+Other calls to page 0 do not have this side effect.

 ## Opcode Format

 Operation codes fall into 6 format groups, which are decodable using a priority encoder.